 - Unsettled ride

 So the 208 has great expectations heaped upon it and, at first glance, it looks like a worthy successor to the great 205.
-The design is simple but effective and it certainly doesn’t have the stodginess of the 206 and 207 - it weighs an average of 114kg less than the 207 too.
+The styling is simple but effective, and it certainly doesn’t have the stodginess of the 206 and 207 that preceded it.

-It’s available with new high-efficiency three-cylinder petrol engines, while semi-automatic EGC diesel models with stop/start systems promise to return in excess of 90mpg.
+It’s available with high-efficiency three-cylinder PureTech petrol engines, while the BlueHDi diesel models are incredibly efficient, with claims of up to 94.2mpg.

-Summer 2015 saw the arrival of the facelifted Peugeot 208 – new bumpers front and rear, including a larger grille, different light designs and a new suite of colours are the most obvious changes.
+Summer 2015 saw the arrival of the facelifted Peugeot 208 – new bumpers front and rear, including a larger grille, different light designs with greater use of LEDs, and a new suite of colours were the most obvious changes.

-Fewer modifications were made inside, although the trims were rejigged with GT Line taking the place of Feline in the hierarchy.
+Fewer modifications were made inside, although the trim levels were rejigged with increased levels of standard equipment across the range.

 Unusually, the 208 features a very small steering wheel and a raised instrument cluster, so the driver looks over rather than through the wheel at the dials.
 The miniature wheel does lend the car a sportier feel although not everyone gets on well with the arrangement – some drivers find the top of the wheel obscures the instruments slightly, while others have no problems.

 Like many cars, the 208 is quite a spec-sensitive animal.
-A mid-range Active trim car with a small petrol engine will feel almost completely different from, for example, a top GT Line trim car with a large diesel engine.
-As ever, it’s always worth taking a test drive to see which specification suits you best.
+A mid-range Allure car with a small petrol engine will feel significantly different to a top GTi spec model.
+As ever, it’s always worth taking a test drive to see which specification and engine suits you best.

-Has the 208 got what it takes to be hatchback legend like the 205 and to compete against talented rivals?
-Read on to find out in our full Peugeot 208 review.
+Has it got what it takes to be supermini legend like the 205?
+Read on to find out in our full Peugeot 208 hatchback review.